They say love is blind, and for sure, it often ignores distance.

 At the same time, the language you’ll pick up by having contact with one person is the one they produce.

-You’ll assimilate their favourite expressions, their rhythm, their accent, their unique way to speak and you’ll become some sort of non-native copy of the way they sound.
+You’ll assimilate their favorite expressions, their rhythm, their accent, their unique way to speak, and you’ll become some sort of non-native copy of the way they sound.

 You might pick up some mistakes from them too.
 Because yes, even native speakers make mistakes in their own language.

-For example, in Italy, there are many people who stopped using the subjunctive mode to express an uncertainty, but this is still considered a mistake and a sign of poor grammar.
+For example, in Italy, many people stopped using the subjunctive mode to express uncertainty, but this is still considered a mistake and a sign of poor grammar.

 Sticking with your partner for language practice is obviously the most comfortable choice, especially for shy or introverted people who don’t feel at ease in interacting with people they don’t know well.

-By dating a native speaker, you’ll have an easy way meeting some more: their family, friends and acquaintances are just a step away and they’ll most likely be happy to help you practice from time to time.
+By dating a native speaker, you’ll have an easy way to meet some more: their family, friends, and acquaintances are just a step away, and they’ll most likely be happy to help you practice from time to time.

-This said it will probably seem redundant to think about hiring a teacher.
+This said, it would probably seem redundant to think about hiring a teacher.
 Actually, that depends a lot on your needs and priorities.

 If you need the language to find a job and you want to progress faster towards a high level, finding a tutor can be a good idea to consider.